-- Local Authority services such as Autism Outreach or Specialist Teaching - Outside agencies such as the Speech and Language Therapy (SALT) Service - Inclusion Support from Ashmount School - An Educational Psychologist
+- Local Authority services such as Autism Outreach Team or Specialist Teaching - Outside agencies such as the Speech and Language Therapy (SALT) Service - Inclusion Support from Ashmount School - An Educational Psychologist that a multi-agency approach to assessing that need, planning provision and identifying resources is required.

-It is the class teacher's responsibility to act upon the advice from outside agencies and to show this in their planning and on the child's 'support plan'.
+It is the class teacher's responsibility to act upon the advice from outside agencies and to show this in their planning and on the child's support plan.
 It is the SENDCo's responsibility to ensure that this is happening.
 Where these services are paid for out of the school budget, sometimes decisions have to be made to prioritise spending.

 If a child has lifelong or significant difficulties, they may undergo a Statutory Assessment Process which is usually requested by the school but can be requested by a parent.
-This will occur where the complexity of need or a lack of clarity around the needs of the child are such that a multi-agency approach to assessing that need, planning provision and identifying resources is required.
+This will occur where the complexity of need or a lack of clarity around the needs of the child are such